bennbenben/insta_memers/README.md

 - Figured out the relevant API calls to make to IMGUR (<i>extract.py</i>), and drafted the flow
 - Reconsidered and removed some future enhancements
 - Successfully complete one run to upload 2 memes
 - Uploaded personal memes stash into IMGUR and facing status code 403 when accessing the site.
+Probably because uploading ~750++ images at once exceeded the known quota of 50 per hour.
 Time to take a short break and email their support

 # Future enhancements (for consideration)